-- 1. If the CA certificate was created on another Security Management Server, export the certificate from the Security Management Server on which it was created (see "Exporting a Certificate from the Security Management Server" below). - 2.
+- 1. If the CA certificate was created on another Security Management Server, export the certificate from the Security Management Server on which it was created (see "Exporting a Certificate from the Security Management Server" on the next page). - 2.
 In the SmartConsole Gateways & Servers view, right-click the Security Gateway object and select Edit.